edrcosta/arm-assembly-lerning/readme.md

 ### ARM LEARNING

-this repository contains a lot of ARM code builded and testes on raspiberry pi 2 model B
+this repository contains a lot of ARM code builded and tested on raspiberry pi 2 model B